gkcodez/bug-bounty-notes/vulnerabilities/server-side-vulnerabilities/authentication/contents/notes.md

 ### Bypassing two factor authentication
 - Test if you can directly load the logged in page, bypassing the 2fa page completely.
+- Check if you can chenge the cookie value to a different value to trigger 2fa codeand bruteforce the code using burp intruder, zap or ffuf.